 You thought I was going to bust into song, didn’t you?
 Well, despite being a member of the Vanilla Ice fan club, I’m going to share how this tactic can make your life as an HRDO1 a bit easier at OE.

 The quickest and easiest ways to stumble through open enrollment is to try to go it alone.
 The best plans are ones that have taken into consideration the unique needs of your employee population (and their families).
 Whether it be surveys or focus groups, take time to find out what’s really important to your group.
 Work with leaders to give several options if you can.
 Include both basic and enhanced offering with employee premium sharing arrangements that attempt to balance both employees as well as the organization’s budget.

 2. Make a Plan!

-Find out when you need your employee elections into the carriers and work backwards from there.
+Find out when you need to turn in your employee elections and work backwards from there.
 Give yourself a few days to review elections before you send them off to ensure elections meet eligibility requirements, forms are signed, beneficiaries are listed, and the like.
 Make a list of the nitty-gritty details to ensure nothing gets missed, starting by reviewing what worked and what didn’t last year.

 3. Partner with a Great Agent

 Great agents are worth their weight in gold.
 Seriously, if you don’t have one, you should.
 An experienced benefits insurance agent does all of the heavy lifting to present plans that align with your benefits, philosophy and budget.
 They will also help you manage communication, compliance and administrative items.
 Many even offer low- or no-cost enrollment platforms as well.
 If the agent you’re partnering with isn’t doing all of these things consider finding someone new.